tiny-dancer/notes/atomic_habits_engineering.md

 ## You do not rise to the level of your goals.
 You fall to the level of your systems

 Have you ever found yourself driving only to realize you don't quite remember the last portion of the drive?
 This is our *habitual systems* in action, autonomously performing tasks that we have repeated and built up over the years.
 When we accomplish our goals what we have actually done is changed our habits for the better.  <cut>When we accomplish our goals with admirable will power what we have actually done is successfully and often unknowingly,  modified our habitual systems.</cut>.
 To improve our odds we then shift our will-power and energy directly towards positive habit change.
 To identify what habits to introduce or change, we work backwards from our goals.
-What reinfornced behaviors will accomplish your goal?
+What reinforced behaviors will accomplish your goal?

 **Atomic Habits**:  As aspirational as our goals and will-power are,  research has shown what truly drives change is our habits.
 Habits developed incrementally over time are performed on auto-pilot, therefore inevitably as our resolve deteriorates, our habits kicked in.
 The optimized route for introducing effective change into our life therefore is to introduce change into our habitual system.
 For example, focus your primary attention on exercising 15 minutes in the morning before coffee _instead_ of focusing on a goal to lose to "20 lbs".
 Drive change in your habitual system to fulfill your goals.